 Have you ever wished you could step back in time to a world without the hectic distractions we live with today?
 The two-bedroom, two-bath Bear Country Farmhouse is the perfect place to do just that.
-Pets are welcome as well.

 Our Big Bear one-of-a-kind vacation rental is designed to look like a 1900’s rustic farmhouse where city-slickers can just drop their bags and settle in.
 Introduce your children to the simple joys of gathering together with family and friends to rekindle memories of times gone by, long before cell phones, texting and the Internet (though WiFi is available for those who must be connected to the outside world).
 Here's the perfect location to relive those memories of your childhood.

-The barn-red and cottage-white farmhouse looks much as it would in the early 1900s.
+The farmhouse looks much as it would in the early 1900s.
 All floors are wide-plank pine, and the T&G ceilings are supported by massive wood beams.
 Care has been taken to keep today’s modern gadgets – the TVs, DVD players and appliances -- behind closed doors to maintain the look of an early American farmhouse.

 In the large, eat-in kitchen, the cottage-white, bead-board wainscoting and barn-red walls surround a room filled with country charm.
 Farm antiques, such as early American utensils, add to the kitchen’s country look.
 There’s even a deep, double farmhouse sink!
 You also have the convenience of a washer/dryer in the kitchen, but since it isn't the ringer-type model your grandmother used, you’ll find it hidden behind the barn doors of the laundry closet.